tunhnakca/Omnifood/README.md

-This project belongs to github user 'jonasschmedtmann'.
+The responsive website I developed with the course and this course belongs to github user 'jonasschmedtmann'.